-Serial Failure group Failures placed in this group 1 Failures as a result of traffic Mosaic crack- edge crack- sigmoid track, hollow track ,groove, recesses ,wave, extroversion and introversion 2 Failures as a result of weather Settlement of the road sides, block crack, longitudinal track, latitudinal crack, edge track, protuberance, hollow, introversion and extroversion 3 Failures as a result of asphalt Block track, sigmoid track, groove, asphalt recess, bitumenring, wave, introversion and extroversion 4 Failures as a result of weak infrastructure Groove, pit, protuberance, edge track 5 Failures as a result of other factors Patching, fatigue, railway passage, granular polishing a) Causes of occurrence of fatigue crack from up to bottom or longitudinal cracks
+Serial Failure group Failures placed in this group 1 Failures as a result of traffic Mosaic crack- edge crack- sigmoid track, hollow track , groove, recesses , wave, extroversion and introversion 2 Failures as a result of weather Settlement of the road sides, block crack, longitudinal track, latitudinal crack, edge track, protuberance, hollow, introversion and extroversion 3 Failures as a result of asphalt Block track, sigmoid track, groove, asphalt recess, bitumenring, wave, introversion and extroversion 4 Failures as a result of weak infrastructure Groove, pit, protuberance, edge track 5 Failures as a result of other factors Patching, fatigue, railway passage, granular polishing a) Causes of occurrence of fatigue crack from up to bottom or longitudinal cracks There are different theories for mechanism causingfatigue crack from up to bottom or longitudinal cracks but there is no final information for proving superiority of a theory on others.
+Some possible theories can be as follows (1):

-4.4 Analysis of the causes of roads failure and modification methods for reducing failures
+4.4Analysis of the causes of roads failure and modification methods for reducing failures

-Since among furnish main failure types, only two failures including longitudinal crack and track dispersion is significant and beyond the allowable limit in the studied routes, in this section the causes of occurrence of these failures and the proposed modification methods for reduction of these failures are investigated.
+Since among pavement main failure types, only two failures including longitudinal crack and track dispersion is significant and beyond the allowable limit in the studied routes, in this section the causes of occurrence of these failures and the proposed modification methods for reduction of these failures are investigated.